-- It is NOT recommended that infants or children under 12 years of age wear face masks as per DHS
+- It is NOT recommended that infants or children under 12 years of age wear face masks, as per DHS guidelines.

 - All nursing staff will be wearing masks and face shields during the appointment.

 Breastfeeding Support Services

-Face to face appointments with a qualified Lactation Consultant can be organised through your MCH nurse.
-These are booked appointments only, NO drop in services available.
+Face-to-face appointments with a qualified Lactation Consultant can be organised through your MCH nurse.
+These are booked appointments only, Drop-in services are NOT available.
 Read more: Breastfeeding support.

-All first time parents will be offered face-to-face and telehealth.
+All first-time parents will be offered face-to-face and telehealth.
 To join a group please speak to the MCH nurse or call 9518 3662.
-Read more: New Parents Groups.
+Read more: New Parent Groups.

 Sleep and Settling